 - Embarking on a talent management career with a focus on cultivating exceptional customer service skills honed over 6 years in the hospitality industry.
 Seeking to apply a unique blend of problem-solving and relationship-building abilities to foster the careers of promising talents.
 Objective: to facilitate client success by ensuring a seamless alignment of their personal goals with strategic opportunities.

-Average salary info by state in the US for Talent Manager professionals
+Average salary info by state in the US for talent manager professionals

 Local salary info for Talent Manager.”
 Source: My Next Move, National Center for O*NET Development.
 Accessed 10/15/2024